 \subsection{An IBCpp model for PALM data}

-In order to use the IBCpp family in practice, we get more specific about the construction of the typical cluster, and the noise process.
-The choices we make here are based on realistic models for fluorophore photophysics, camera discretization effects, and localization errors, and lead to the PALM-IBCpp model.
-In the following, we will assume that the spatial dimension is $d = 2$ everywhere.
-Of course, our methods can still be used for 3D-PALM recordings by simply discarding the $z$-coordinates before estimation.
-The reason we do not directly model 3D data is that the localization uncertainty is generally asymmetrical in the $z$ dimension \citep{Shtengel2009}, and a radially symmetric noise profile is then no longer a valid assumption.
+In order to use the IBCpp family in practice, we get more specific about the construction of the blinking clusters.
+The choices we make here are based on realistic models for PALM fluorophore photophysics, camera discretization effects, and localization errors, and lead to the PALM-IBCpp model.
+The PALM-IBCpp is most appropriate for modeling of 2D data, as 3D PALM generally has unequal uncertainty in the $xy$ versus $z$ plane \citep{Shtengel2009}, and a radial noise profile is then no longer a valid assumption.
 However, so long as the noise profile in the $xy$ plane has no preferred direction on average, 3D data can be used without complication by simply discarding the $z$-coordinates.